EPFLiGHT/AI-POCUS-Conferences-Calendar/README.md

 ## Features

-- 📅 Interactive calendar with multiple views
 - ⏱️ Live countdown timers with timezone awareness
 - 🔍 Search and filtering by year, subject, and type
-- 📥 Export events to your calendar (ICS format)
+- 📥 Export individual events to your calendar (ICS format)
 - 🖼️ Designed to be embedded via iframe (no header/footer)

 ## Quick Start